 “I would advise a client who was worried about [long COVID] to obtain long-term disability insurance,” says Erik Baskin, founder of Baskin Financial Planning.
 “It is not cheap, but if this is a big concern then it will be the best way to protect yourself.”

 Private disability insurance policies cost about 1% to 3% of a person’s salary, depending on their coverage and their health profile, including age.
 For some people, that cost is prohibitively expensive.
-For others with certain health conditions, they may be unable to get policies at all or have policy exclusions for the very conditions they are worrying about disabling them.
+For others with certain health conditions or pre-existing conditions, they may be unable to get policies at all or have policy exclusions for the very conditions they are worrying about disabling them.

 If you cannot get a private policy and don’t have coverage through work, another option would be to find a job that gives you the coverage you need; approximately one-third of employers offer long-term disability to their employees.
 “If a client is concerned about the risks of long COVID and does not have access to disability insurance coverage, I recommend considering a new job,” says Katy Cook, principal at Abacus Financial Planning.
 “Look at the major employers in your area, check out their benefits online, and ask friends about their benefits.
 With the current job market, it’s a great time to look for a new position.”